shilida/CL_Interactive_Argument_Pair_Identification/README.md

 ```shell
 python train.py
 ```
-config/parameter.json is the config files.
+config/hyparameter.json is the config files.
 It contains a number of hyperparameters.
 Hyperparameters can be modified for custom training.
+noisy: `NO`,`RandomWordAug`,`BackTranslationAug`,`KeyboardAug`
+objective:`BCE`,`BCE+SCL`
 ## Test a model:
 ```shell
 python test.py